dddrrreee/cs140e-22win/labs/7-device-interrupts/README.md

 ------------------------------------------------------------------------
 ### Part 1: Implement raw GPIO interrupt handling.

+NOTE:
+    Make sure you put a jumper from pin 20 to pin 21!

 You're going to detect when the input transitions from 0 to 1 and 1 to 0.
 To reduce the chance we can a spurious spike from noise we are going to use the GPIO `GPREN` and `GPHEN` registers on page 98 of the broadcom